- You do not have any products in your shopping cart yet.

 The wood for this table comes from recycled materials and meets the highest standards of environmentally friendly furniture production.

 A solid wood table is not an off-the-shelf piece of furniture.
-It is a piece of nature that comes to your home – and that is why it needs special attention.
-We explain here in detail and step by step how to care for your table, set it up correctly, and protect it long-term from damage such as cracks, warping, or stains.
+It is a piece of nature that comes to your home – and precisely for this reason, it needs special attention.
+Here we explain in detail and step by step how to care for your table, set it up correctly, and protect it long-term from damage such as cracks, warping, or stains.

 The following instructions apply to waxed, oiled, sealed (e.g., Teak-Shield) and lacquered surfaces.
-Since these surfaces are constructed differently, it is important to know how to treat each table optimally.
+Especially because these surfaces have different structures, it is important to know how to treat each table optimally.

 How does wood react in your home?